alexch/codelikethis/public/projects/yelpington.md

 9. Submit the PR.
 10. Ask another pair to review your PR, and raise your hand to signal that you are free to review someone else's PR.
 Visit <https://github.com/BurlingtonCodeAcademy/yelpington/pulls> to find PRs to review.
 11. Once the reviews are done, go back to your command line or GitHub GUI and switch back to your local master branch with `git checkout master`.
-12. Pull the latest changes -- you want to see several pairs' entries, including your own.
+12. Pull the latest changes -- you want to see several pairs' entries, including your own -- using

+        git pull upstream master
 13. Choose *someone else's* restaurant and find out their hours.
 Maybe they have a web site; maybe you need to call them and ask.
 Make a change to that restaurant file with the new information.
 14. Make a new branch (e.g. `joes-diner-hours`) and submit a new PR, repeating the steps above and asking another pair to review your changes.